patoporh/bash-scripts/README.md

 # Useful Bash scripts

-A collection of useful Bash scripts I've written.
+A collection of useful Bash scripts to assist with terminal workflow

 __Potentially destructive scripts (can delete files interactively)__: